FIRST WEEK

 It also helps the formation of flowers and fruits.

-better grains and fruits.
+It makes better grains and fruits.

 The chief phosphorus fertilizers are: